Best Trade Schools (2025): Programs, Costs & Careers

 1. Island Drafting and Technical Institute

-For nearly 70 years, Island Drafting and Technical Institute specialized in CAD-driven drafting and electronics with reported 80 to 85% placement rates.
-Note: the institute ceased operations in May 2025, but its legacy reflects hands-on training and employer-aligned outcomes.
+For nearly 70 years, Island Drafting and Technical Institute specialized in CAD driven drafting and electronics with reported 80 to 85% placement rates.
+Note: the institute ceased operations in May 2025, but its legacy reflects hands on training and employer aligned outcomes.

-Historically, programs emphasized lab-based practice, flexible scheduling, and focused career support.
-Coursework aligned to Autodesk tools and industry expectations for entry-level drafting roles.
+Historically, programs emphasized lab based practice, flexible scheduling, and focused career support.
+Coursework aligned to Autodesk tools and industry expectations for entry level drafting roles.

-Programs & Career Support: Architectural CADD, Electronics Service, AutoCAD; individualized job placement assistance, financial aid guidance, Autodesk certification prep.
+Programs & Career Support: Architectural CADD, Electronics Service, AutoCAD; individualized job placement assistance, financial aid guidance, and Autodesk certification prep.

 1. New York School for Medical & Dental Assistants

-Since 1967, NYSMDA has prepared New Yorkers for front-line clinical roles through focused training and extensive externships.
-High placement rates reflect a practical, practice-ready approach built for NYC’s clinics and hospitals.
+Since 1967, NYSMDA has prepared New Yorkers for front line clinical roles through focused training and extensive externships.
+High placement rates reflect a practical, practice ready approach built for NYC’s clinics and hospitals.

 Programs & Career Support: Medical Assisting, Dental Assisting; job placement assistance, externships, financial aid guidance, RMA and DANB certification prep.